ogunlao/saint/README.md

 Paper Reference: https://arxiv.org/abs/2106.01342

+> NB: This implementation uses [Pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/) and [Hydra](https://hydra.cc/) for configuration.
+For an earlier release of this repo, check the branch, [saint-orig](https://github.com/ogunlao/saint/tree/saint-orig)

 We got AUROC of 92.9% on bank dataset with initial experiments.
-More experiments coming soon.
+More can be done in terms of hyperparameter sweep.

 The code currently work for binary and multiclass classification tasks.
 Regression not supported at the moment.